‘John Wick 4’ release date delayed to March 2023

 The new release date was revealed in a short teaser from the studio, pushing the film back nearly a year from its planned release on May 27, 2022.

-Keanu Reeves will return to play the titular assassin for the fourth instalment, alongside Lawrence Fishburne, Shamier Anderson, Donnie Yen, Bill Skarsgard and British singer Rina Sawayama in her feature debut.
+Keanu Reeves will return to play the titular assassin for the fourth instalment, alongside Laurence Fishburne, Shamier Anderson, Donnie Yen, Bill Skarsgard and British singer Rina Sawayama in her feature debut.

 Speaking about the film’s script earlier this year, Fishburne said: “As much as it’s the same world as the other three films, it’s just deeper.